Stars of the film version discover crucial evidence in the Louvre's Grand Gallery.

 One can only hope.
 The place suggests mysteries The Da Vinci Code will never help a traveler unravel.
 After a week following in the footsteps of Brown's characters, I have not come away with an enhanced appreciation for the blockbuster novel.
 But I am in awe of the extraordinary and enigmatic places it has taken me.

 This article was first published in May 2006.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

-For more information on travel to Europe, visit AAA.com/travel or visit an AAA branch.
+For more information on travel to Europe, visit any AAA branch.